d3040/the_beavers_hut/_sources/python/basics.rst

 Formatting language
 -------------------

-To print a number with certain format use the `formatting language <https://docs.python.org/3/library/string.html#format-string-syntax>`_
+To print a number with certain format use the `format-string-syntax <https://docs.python.org/3/library/string.html#format-string-syntax>`_

 Functions
 ---------